yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableassetgroup-addmembers.md

 An [azureADDevice](../resources/windowsupdates-azureaddevice.md) can be added as a member; an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md) cannot be added as a member.

+Adding a [azureADdevice](../resources/windowsupdates-azureaddevice.md) as a member of an updatable asset group automatically creates an Azure AD device object if it does not already exist.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).